Microsoft MFA (How To) Enrolling Microsoft Authenticator App from a Sign in prompt

 3. On the next page, you will be prompted to keep your account secure, and will see a prompt to get the Microsoft Authenticator app.
 Click Next.

 4. Read the instructions on screen.
 This is important because due to frequent Microsoft updates, images may vary by user, account, and device.
 Click Next.

 5. Open the Microsoft Authenticator app on your mobile device and tap the Add account button in the top right corner of your app screen.

-6. From the options, tap to select Work or school account select Scan QR Code.
+6. From the options, tap to select Work or school account, and then select Scan QR Code.
 Do not select sign-in, as multiple issues have been reported using that method.